Dementia

 Late (severe) dementia symptoms

-Patients cannot walk, feed themselves, or do any other activities of daily living; they may become incontinent.
+Patients cannot walk, feed themselves, or do other activities of daily living; they may become incontinent.
 Recent and remote memory is completely lost.
 Patients may be unable to swallow.
 They are at risk of undernutrition, pneumonia (especially due to aspiration), and pressure ulcers.
 Because they depend completely on others for care, placement in a long-term care facility often becomes necessary.
 Eventually, patients become mute.

 End-stage dementia results in coma and death, usually due to infection.